Table of Contents

 try {

-// Load the video-texture type resource
+// Load video-texture type resource

 await scene.assets.loadAsset(videoTexture);